 Day 6 – a trip to a magic place, Swayambhu.
 Exploring the handful of temples surrounded by monkeys, on a high rise which is said to have grown by magic, so that the local women carried dirt in their aprons to make the ground settle.

 Day 7 – puja, meditation and empowerment in a Buddhist monastery.
-Time to rest and digest or, if the group prefers, trip to Nagarkoth (not included in the base price)
+Time to rest and digest or, if the group prefers, trip to Nagarkoth (not included in the base price) and the Golden Temple.

 Day 8 – We will join the daily Dharma talk and take a tour of the complex of temples and stupas in Kopan monastery, founded in the fifties by two monks, now famous – Lama Yeshe and Lama Zopa Rinpoche.
 Here, tourism meets spirit.
 We will meditate and contemplate in the pure Buddhist energy.
+Not far from Kopan, another monastery, Pulahari, offers a spectacular view and incredible gardens.

 Day 9 – trip to Namo Buddha.
 Along with the Bodnath, it is considered one of the most sacred places of pilgrimage for Tibetans.
 A great place to connect with nature, meditate and feel the energy of the million prayers made here, as the place is the epitome of compassion.

-Day 10 – a day in town.
+Day 11 – a day in town.
 Kathmandu was the hippie capital of the ’70’s and it still keeps its charm.
 The old town, severely damaged now by the recent earthquake, remembers those days and there is a variety of shisha cafes, vegetarian restaurants, small shops for all the tiny things you might want to buy for the loved ones back home … and more…

 Wrap-up meeting… and we are done 🙂

 When?
-February 2-13.
-The weather is mild during the day (25 Celsius) and cool during the night (0-5 Celsius).
+March 10-22.
+The weather is mild during the day (25 Celsius) and cool during the night (5 Celsius).
 Trees are in bloom and there is less polution, except for the dust.
 Kathmandu sits in the bottom of a bucket, so dust has nowhere to go…

-Maximum group size is 15.
+Maximum group size is 10.

-Last registration date is December 1.
+Last registration date is February 28.

 For inquiries, registrations and further information please write to andreeai@yahoo.com or leave a message at +40722402068.